|Number of Chickens|

 Of all animals on the planet, chickens are the most abused ever.
 The poultry industry is raising laying hens and broilers in extreme forms of confinement with artificial lightning.
 Show your chickens some love and give them the space they need.

 We have a complete guide to explain how much space chickens need and why they need it.

 Depending on the size of your flock, you can opt for different kinds of chicken coops.

 An ark is the smallest coop possible.
 It can usually host two to four chickens or bantams.
-If you want to learn more about the types of coops and their pros and cons, check our complete chicken coop guide.
+If you want to learn more about the types of coops and their pros and cons, check out our complete chicken coop guide.

 Your laying hens need nest boxes to lay their eggs.
 You could provide a nesting box per chicken, but usually, they all want the same box.
 Also, they don’t always lay at the same time.
 It’s not uncommon to be left with a nest box that’s never been used.

 Install a nesting box for every three to four hens.
 You have more flexibility for larger flocks, and you can go for one box for every 6 chickens.
 The chicken coop calculator adds a box for every three to four chickens.

 For more information on nesting boxes, check our complete chicken coop guide.

 The roosting perches will take a considerable amount of space in the chicken coop.
 For the roosting bars, you have to calculate 8 to 10 inches for each hen to roost comfortably.
 The chicken coop calculator takes into account the space for roosting, so you don’t have to provide extra space.
 For the exact dimensions and sizes of the roosting perches and how to place them, check our guide on roosting perches.